Peonies For Pots: Growing Peonies In A Container

 Temperature & Humidity

 Though peonies are considered quite hardy to cold, those grown in outdoor containers may require protection throughout winter.
 This is especially true where temperatures are extreme, or dip below approximately 20F (-6C).
-While potted peonies that have been grown indoors are less likely to be harmed by sudden changes in weather, it is important to note their need for exposure to prolonged periods of cooler temperatures to initiate dormancy and complete their natural cycle of growth.
+While potted peonies that have been grown indoors are less likely to be harmed by sudden changes in weather, it is important to note that a certain amount of peony chill hours are needed for plants to initiate dormancy and complete their natural growth cycle.

 Water & Fertilizer

 Potted peonies appreciate consistent moisture.
 Weekly watering is likely needed throughout periods of active growth, with reduced frequency as the weather begins to cool in late summer.
 Routine watering is also needed for those kept as houseplants.
 Though plants should not be allowed to dry between waterings, use care to avoid overwatering.
-Annual fertilization in spring may also help boost the overall growth of plants and encourage bloom.
+If you know how to fertilize peonies in the ground, feeding potted plants is pretty much the same.
+The only difference is the frequency.
+Annual fertilization in spring will help boost the overall growth of plants and encourage bloom.

 Soil & Compost